-2.13 SEXUAL RELATIONS WITH CLIENTS
+2.12 SEXUAL RELATIONS WITH CLIENTS

-- (a) Disbarment is the presumed sanction when a lawyer requires, demands, or requests sexual relations with a client, incident to or as a condition of professional representation or employs coercion, intimidation, or undue influence in entering into sexual relations with a client. - (b) Suspension or reproval is the presumed sanction for any other violation of rule 1.8.10 or section 6106.9.
+- (a) License revocation is the presumed sanction when a licensed paraprofessional expressly or impliedly conditions the performance of legal services for a current or prospective client upon the client's willingness to engage in sexual relations with the licensed paraprofessional or employs coercion, intimidation, or undue influence in entering into sexual relations with a client. - (b) Suspension or reproval is the presumed sanction for any other violation of rule 1.8.10 of the Rules of Professional Conduct.